compulim/web-speech-cognitive-services/README.md

 For `error` events (abort, `"no-speech"` or other errors), we always sent it just before the last `end` event.

-In some cases, disabling strict event orders may improve recognition performance.
+In some cases, loosening event order may improve recognition performance.
 This will not break conformance to W3C standard.

 # Test matrix